Katerini: Agriculture

 Katerini lies in the middle of a plain and is thus an agricultural city.
 26,775 people were employed in agriculture in Pieria as of 2000.
 There is cultivation of tobacco in the region and a lot of people spend considerable resources for its development and for exports of the product.
 The Union of Agricultural Cooperatives of Pieria has 9,000 members, of which 2,000 grow tobacco.
 Katerini - and Pieria - is the area in Greece where kiwis were first cultivated in 1973 at the initiative of Tasos Michos who was application agronomist at the Pieria Directorate of Agriculture.
 The Aktinidio Pierias is cultivated in Pieria and is a part of the Hayward kiwi variety.
 It is registered as a Protected Geographical Indication (PGI) product with the awarding of certification on 22 November 2002.

 Tourism

 Paralia beach where there is the port and the pier.

 Katerini is a popular tourist destination that attracts visitors from Greece and abroad.
 Within the boundaries of the municipality, there are seasonal and all year round over 230 hotels, that can accommodate more than 8,600 people, short-term rental accommodatios, and tourist accommodations.
 The vast majority of the tourist infrastructure, including tens of tavernas and cafes, lie in Paralia and Olympiaki Akti.
 These two localities are linked with roads, sidewalks and bicycle lanes.

 Winter tourism has started developing in the area with the Elatochori ski resort.
 Katerini is surrounded by ancient archaeological sites as Dion, Leivithra, Pydna, Louloudies and Platamon Castle.
-Mount Olympus is a UNESCO Biosphere Reserve designated in 1981.
-Olympus National Woodland Park, of the National parks of Greece, is popular for hiking and sports.
+The wider area of Mount Olympus was inscribed on the UNESCO World Heritage List as a mixed World Heritage Site since 2026, it is also a UNESCO World Biosphere Reserve since 1981.
+Part of it has been declared a national park, and serves as a popular hiking destination.